Country profile: Israel

 - Aerospace and defence

-- Israel is one of the ten defence exporters in the world, supported by an annual defence budget of USD 18 billion.
+- Israel is one of the top ten defence exporters in the world.
+In 2021, military expenditures reached US$ 24.3 billion.

 - Sales and partnership opportunities exist for Canadian firms in areas such as aircraft engines, advanced materials and manufacturing, special mission aircraft, remote sensing and detection (including sonar and lidar), ground systems, space robotics and sensors, satellite antennas and payloads, cybersecurity, and UAV components.